Passionfruit possets

 Add the honey only after the cream has cooled somewhat obviously.

-The average South African consumes about 18 tsp of sugar per day, or 36 kg in a year; many of course consume far more, often simply because refined food is so tasteless.
-Non-communicable diseases thus are rife.
+The average South African consumes about 18 tsp of sugar per day, or 36 kg in a year.
+Many of course consume far more, often simply because refined food is so tasteless; along with the fibre the natural flavouring has been extracted.
+Non-communicable diseases are rife; heart attacks, strokes and pancreatic conditions.

 Fibre